-- The project site and wind farm site. - Land topography and land system types. - Significant landscape features. - The wind resource across the site and surrounding area. - Existing vegetation types and native communities. - Waterways and the class of streams. - Wetlands and any RAMSAR wetlands. - Fauna and flora listed under the Threatened Species Protection Act 1995 and Environment Protection and Biodiversity Conservation Act 1999. - Land that may be considered to be part of a frontal dune, including any fore, blowout, parabolic or transgressive dunes. - Any significant constraints such as acid sulfate soils or highly erodible soils. - Land reserve types under the Crown Lands Act 1976 and Nature Conservation Act 2002. - Existing land uses and dwellings. - Public roads and the function of transport routes. - Above-ground utilities, energy generation facilities and infrastructure. - The location of towns, shack communities, significant conservation and recreational areas, and walking tracks.
+- The project site and wind farm site. - Land topography and land system types. - Significant landscape features. - The wind resource across the site and surrounding area. - Existing vegetation types and native communities. - Waterways and the class of streams. - Wetlands and any RAMSAR wetlands. - Fauna and flora listed under the Threatened Species Protection Act 1995 and Environment Protection and Biodiversity Conservation Act 1999. - The development footprint, overlain with all Wedge-tailed Eagle and White-bellied Seaeagle nests, Tasmanian devil dens, and wombat, shearwaters and penguin burrows. - Land that may be considered to be part of a frontal dune, including any fore, blowout, parabolic or transgressive dunes. - Any significant constraints such as acid sulfate soils or highly erodible soils. - Land reserve types under the Crown Lands Act 1976 and Nature Conservation Act 2002. - Existing land uses and dwellings. - Public roads and the function of transport routes. - Above-ground utilities, energy generation facilities and infrastructure. - The location of towns, shack communities, significant conservation and recreational areas, and walking tracks.